Lutz Heck: Life and work

 Lutz was the third child of Margarete and Ludwig Heck (1860–1951), director of Berlin Zoo from 1888 to 1931.
 He grew up with his brother in the grounds of the Berlin zoo and became very interested in animals and zoology from an early age.
 He was also influenced by German colonial explorer friends of his father and their tales from Africa.
 Lutz studied natural sciences at the University of Berlin.
 In 1925, Lutz went on a collection expedition to Ethiopia to obtain animals for Berlin Zoo.
 As a student he joined volunteer forces fighting protesting socialists on the streets of Berlin.
 After receiving his doctorate in 1922 he worked at Halle and became an assistant director at Berlin Zoo in 1927.
 In 1935 he went to Canada to obtain bison and moose specimens for the zoo.
 The trip, supported by Hermann Göring, was also a public relations exercise.
 He spoke to German expatriates on the benefits of National Socialism.
 Lutz took over as director of Berlin Zoo in 1932 but before that he worked with his brother Heinz Heck who became director (in 1928) of the largest zoological garden in southern Germany, Tierpark Hellabrunn in Munich.
 Along with his brother he started, from the 1920s, a selective breeding program, which attempted – based on the knowledge of animal genetics of the time – to "recreate" wild animal species such as the aurochs that are extinct, from various forms of the domestic animals whose ancestors they were "breeding back".
 They examined cave paintings and breeds across Europe for their idea of what the aurochs' ancestors may have been.
 By their work they created breeds of cattle and horse – later named "Heck cattle" and "Heck horse" respectively, after their creators – that are not sufficiently similar to their ancestors to be called a successful resurrection, although Heinz and Lutz Heck believed they had "resurrected" the breeds by their efforts.
 Lutz was interested in hunting and he chose fierce fighting breeds of cattle for his breeding experiments.
-He saw a plan to release his reconstituted aurochs into Hermann Goering’s private hunting reserves planned (as part of Generalplan Ost) in the Bialowieza forest between Poland and Belarus.
+He saw a plan to release his reconstituted aurochs into Hermann Göring’s private hunting reserves planned (as part of Generalplan Ost) in the Bialowieza forest between Poland and Belarus.
 Most of these were killed in the war.